GNUFox/oe-qdmr-codeplugs/README.md

 # OE QDMR Codeplugs

 A Repository for DMR-Codeplugs for Austria (and neighbouring countries / regions).
-Using YAML Format readible by qdmr (https://dm3mat.darc.de/qdmr/).
+Using YAML Format readable by qdmr (https://dm3mat.darc.de/qdmr/).

 ## License: CC0 Public domain